zerollzeng/tiny-tensorrt/README.md

 # Acknowledgement
-this project is highly motivated by [lewes6369/tensorRTWrapper](https://github.com/lewes6369/tensorRTWrapper), he did a great
+this project is highly motivated by [lewes6369/tensorRTWrapper](https://github.com/lewes6369/tensorRTWrapper)